• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Pressure cooker pinto beans in a black rimmed bowl surrounded by tomatoes, avocado, and peppers.
+Instant pot pinto beans in a black rimmed bowl surrounded by tomatoes, avocado, and peppers.

-An overhead shot of pressure cooker pinto beans in a white bowl garnished with cilantro, pico, and cotija cheese.
+Pressure cooker pinto beans in a white bowl garnished with cilantro, pico, and cotija cheese.

-Ingredients needed to make authentic pinto beans.
+Ingredients needed to make instant pot pinto beans.

 • Jalapenos and diced green chilies: Traditional Mexican chilies added for flavor.